aloisfqt/aloisfqt/README.md

 ## 👋 - Hello I'm Aloïs !

-Passionate about innovative technology, also involved in management & community building.
+Passionate about innovative technology, also involved in management and community building.
-I'm currently working for [Unosial](https://unosial.com) as Product Manager, my job is to manage and optimise the products to make them more intuitive for the users !
+I'm currently working for [Unosial](https://unosial.com) as **Product Manager**, my job is to manage and optimise the products to make them more intuitive for the users !

 ## 🙌 - Find me !